Apart from your sending domain used to send your emails, a link subdomain is also set up for your license.

 Common name: Your domain's full name.
 We recommend obtaining one certificate per domain.

-Department: The department responsible for managing the certificate.
+Organizational Unit: The department responsible for managing the certificate (optional).

 Location: The city where your company is located.